 The award criteria are based on the general principles of a healthy balanced diet and have been developed to be in keeping with Scottish dietary targets.
 Simple changes to the way a caterer works could make a significant difference to their business.

 The award is delivered by a team with expertise and experience in the food and catering industry.
 Scottish Government and NHS Health Scotland fully support the award..

 Fitting into wider policy

-The award benefits from partnership working with the Scottish Government's Take Life On campaign.
+The award benefits from partnership working with various organisations from the private, public and third sectors.

-We work closely with the Healthy Working Lives team to ensure synergy between the catering sections of that award and our criteria.
+We work closely with our colleagues in the Healthy Working Lives team to ensure synergy between the catering sections of that award and our criteria.